-12.1 Certification by Principal Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 12.2 Certification by Principal Financial Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 13.1 Contification by Dringing Executive Officer Dynamount to Section 006 of the Senhamos Onlay Act of 2002 13.1 Certification by Principal Executive Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 13.2 Certification by Principal Financial Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 13.2 Continuation by 11molpus 1 manetar officer 1 around to occurrence of the outcomes of the officer of 2002 15.1 Consent of Yu Certified Public Accountant 15.2 Consent of Commerce & Finance Law Offices 15.3 Consent of Conyers Dill & Pearman 1 7 44 15.4 Consent of Ernst & Young 15.5 Letter from Ernst & Young to the Securities and Exchange Commission, dated May 16, 2023 13.3 Letter from Errist & Toung to the Securities and Exchange Commission, dated way 10, 2025 15.6 Submission under Item 16I(a) of Form 20-F in relation to the Holding Foreign Companies Accountable Act 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101 011 4 II' VDDIT E (CI II' I'II D 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document IUI.DLI minic ABRE Taxonomy Extension Definition Emicoase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document • 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File - the cover page XBRL tags are embedded within the Exhibit 101 Inline XBRL document set
+12.1 Certification by Principal Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 12.2 Certification by Principal Financial Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 13.1 Certification by Principal Executive Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 13.2 Certification by Principal Financial Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 15.1 Consent of Enrome LLP 15.2 Consent of Yu Certified Public Accountant 15.5 Letter from Yu Certified Public Accountant to the Securities and Exchange Commission, dated January 23, 2025 (incorporated by reference to Exhibit 16.1 to the report on Form 6-K (File No. 001-39859), filed with the SEC on January 23, 2025) 97.1 Compensation Recovery Policy (incorporated by reference to Exhibit 97.1 to the annual report on Form 20-F (File No. 001-39859), filed with the SEC on May 15, 2024) 99.1 Audited consolidated financial statements of the Registrant for year ended December 31, 2024.
+101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File - the cover page XBRL tags are embedded within the Exhibit 101 Inline XBRL document set